Butler vs. Eastern Michigan Predictions & Picks - November 6

 Butler Performance Insights

-- The Bulldogs were the second-worst squad in the nation in rebounds per game (27.4) and 310th in rebounds allowed (33.4) last season.
+- Last year, the Bulldogs were second-worst in college basketball in rebounds (27.4 per game) and 310th in rebounds conceded (33.4).

-- Butler gave up 6.3 3-pointers per game and conceded 32.1% from beyond the arc last season, ranking 64th and 77th, respectively, in college basketball.

-- Butler attempted 35.8% percent of its shots from beyond the arc last season, and 26.8% of its made shots are from there.
-Inside the arc, it attempted 64.2% of its shots, with 73.2% of its makes coming from there.
+- The Bulldogs took 35.8% percent of their shots from beyond the arc last season, and 64.2% percent from inside it.
+In terms of makes, 26.8% of the Bulldogs' baskets were 3-pointers, and 73.2% were 2-pointers.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.